Rittenschober-Böhm J, Schwindt E, Hogeveen M, Mader S, Thiele N

 Audit report2

-Training on hand hygiene is ensured.
+Training on hand hygiene for all professionals is ensured.

 B (High quality)